Three tips for passing your pension on to your loved ones

 Pension rules and regulations can be very complex.

-For example, they only give an income to a dependent (such as your spouse) on your death.
+Some pensions have automatic provisions—for example, only providing an income to a dependent (such as your spouse) after your death.

 Complete a nomination of beneficiary form

-Pension death benefits taxation; know what tax may be due
+Pension death benefits taxation: know what tax may be due

 How I can help